RedHatInsights/inventory-schemas/README.md

 1. Add the new field
 2. Annotate the field
-    - Add an example of the value(s) you expect to receive using the `example` keyword
+    - Add an example of the value(s) you expect to receive using the `example` keyword.
     - Add a description of the field.
 If the field should support `range` or `wildcard` operations when queried against, note that here.
-The word must be present for the inventory to filter it correctly
+3. Add filtering flags
+    - If the field should NOT be indexed for filtering add `x-indexed: false`.
+Defualts to `true` otherwise.
+    - If the field should support wildcard operations in filtering add `x-wildcard: true`.
+Defaults to `false` otherwise.
-3. Validate the field
+4. Validate the field
     - The field should have the strictest possible validation rules applied to it.
-4. Add positive and negative test examples
+5. Add positive and negative test examples
     - Add examples of valid/invalid values in `tests/utils/valids` and `tests/utils/invalids` respectively.
-5. Mirror the changes in HBI
+6. Mirror the changes in HBI
-    - Open another PR against `insights-host-inventory` and reflect the schema changes there
+    - Open another PR against `insights-host-inventory` and reflect the schema changes there.

 ## Process For Merging Schema Changes ##